 - 1:00: It’s harder for little kids to mash an entire half of an avocado in a bowl so using a fork to scrape it out works really well.

 - 1:23: Paul adds the juice of a lime.
-You can use a lemon as well, but it will taste different and may be too much liquid.
+You can use lemon as well, but it will taste different and may be too much liquid.
 The acidity of the lime juice decreases browning of the avocado.

 - 1:53: We add an adobo seasoning and some salt.
 If it tastes a little dull or flat, you almost always need to add more salt.
 Taste as you go!